Cage of Evil

-Cage of Evil is a low-budget 1960 crime film starring Ron Foster and Patricia Blair.
+Cage of Evil is a low-budget 1960 American crime film directed by Edward L. Cahn and starring Ron Foster and Patricia Blair.
+It was written by Orville H. Hampton.

 Plot

 Scott Harper is a frustrated police detective who is constantly passed over for promotion.
 When he is assigned to gain the confidence of Holly, the girlfriend of a robbery suspect, the couple fall in love and then plot to murder Holly's boyfriend and run off to Mexico with the loot.